sameermahajan/MLWorkshop/14. Networking/README.md

-This folder has resources on how to apply ML to Networking
+This folder has resources on how to apply ML to Networking.